 Kate Potts is a London-based poet, academic and editor.
 She worked in music publishing before training as a teacher, and now teaches poetry and creative writing for the University of Oxford, Royal Holloway and The Poetry School.
 She completed a practice-based PhD on the poetic radio play in 2017.

 Her pamphlet Whichever Music (tall-lighthouse) was a Poetry Book Society Pamphlet Choice in 2008 and was shortlisted for a Michael Marks Award.
 Her first book-length collection, Pure Hustle, was published by Bloodaxe in 2011.
-Her second collection, Feral, is due from Bloodaxe in autumn 2018.
+Her second collection, Feral (Bloodaxe Books, 2018), is a Poetry Book Society Recommendation.

 She has performed her work at venues including The British Library, Cheltenham Literature Festival, Rich Mix, Vault Festival and Wilton's Music Hall, adapting her multi-voice poem ‘Pistons and Bones’ for performance at the latter two.
 She is co-director of Somewhere in Particular, a site-specific poetry organisation which aims to connect poetry performance to specific places and communities and to reach beyond conventional audiences.